Agreements of sale of immovable property: Part 1 – Terms of the Agreement

 Purchaser’s Capacity

-OTPs often stipulate that, should the property be bought by a legal entity such as a company, the individual who signs on behalf of the entity will be personally liable in the case where the company cannot fulfill its duties under the terms of the contract.
+OTPs often stipulate that, should the property be bought by a legal entity such as a company, the individual who signs on behalf of the entity will be personally liable in the case where the company cannot fulfil its duties under the terms of the contract.

 Certificates